aws-cloudformation/aws-cloudformation-resource-providers-redshift/scheduledaction/docs/resizeclustermessage.md

 # AWS::Redshift::ScheduledAction ResizeClusterMessage

-Describes a pause cluster operation.
+Describes a resize cluster operation.
 For example, a scheduled action to run the `ResizeCluster` API operation.

 ## Syntax